Last updated: December 6th, 2022

 The best gifts for avid hikers are items they don’t already own.
 When the adventurer in your life seems to have it all, why not equip their furry best friend?

 Looking for more dog-friendly gifts?
 Read our guide to the best dog backpack hiking carriers.

 Best Hiking Books to Give as a Gift

-A practical book for anyone who loves to get lost in the wilderness, The Lost Art of Reading Nature's Signs brings things back to basics and away from our reliance on technology.
+The Lost Art of Reading Nature’s Signs is a practical book for anyone who loves the wilderness and bringing things back to basics and away from dependence on technology.

-It also goes through the art of predicting the weather, locating water, tracking animals, and all the other basic survival skills that any regular hiker should know.
+It also covers the art of weather prediction, locating water, tracking animals, and all the other basic survival skills that any regular hiker should know.

-If you’re looking to gift a hiking book that will give someone all the inspiration they need for their own solo hiking journey (especially if they’re female), I can’t think of a better book than Wild.
+If you’re looking to gift a hiking book that will give someone all the inspiration they need for their own solo thru-hiking journey (especially if they’re a woman), I can’t think of a better book than Wild by Cheryl Strayed.

-I read Wild when I was in college and it was eye opening and inspiring to read the honest account of a woman who tackled the PCT by herself.
+I read Wild when I was in college, and it was eye-opening and inspiring to read the honest account of a woman who tackled the Pacific Crest Trail by herself.

 It’s still uncommon to hear solo hiking stories from female perspectives, and this is one of the best I’ve read.

 A Walk in the Woods: Rediscovering America on the Appalachian Trail